The Lavender Project: A Treasure Trove of Holistic Well-Being Practices to Calm the Mind, Soothe the Heart, and Nourish the Soul.

 "It's never too late to begin again; even on a deathbed, people find connection and peace.
 Though it is better to find that connection when we are alive and in a position to create a healing process that will lead us to enjoying life, benefiting from what life has to give us in a positive, supportive way, as opposed to living in a detrimental, negative existence."

 Life with the Dhammakayas was a mixed experience of being a monk, a lay meditation teacher running an international retreat center, and becoming a spiritual garden designer for the temple.
 I couldn’t be a simple gardener, as it is forbidden for a non-Thai citizen to have this role, which would have revoked my visa.
-Unfortunately, my experience ended very negatively, and I returned to the UK in November 2014, suffering from PTSD and distancing myself from organized Buddhism.
+Unfortunately, my experience ended very negatively, and I returned to the UK in November 2014, suffering from PTSD and distancing myself from organised Buddhism.
 However, I kept the Dharma alive within me.